exokitxr/zeo/docs/mods.md

 - `keyboardup` `{ key: 'a', keyCode: 65, side: 'left' }`
   - Fired when a virtual keyboard key is released _up_.

+// XXX describe event priorities and how event.stopImmediatePropagation() short-circuits

 ### Status API

 // XXX finish this